 Homegrown tomatoes are juicy and delicious when eaten fresh, and you’ll never want a store bought tomato again.
 They pack plenty of fiber, niacin, iron, potassium, magnesium, and vitamins B6, A, and C. Tomatoes are also a great source of the antioxidant lycopene.
 The size of container used to grow tomatoes depends on the variety of tomato being grown.
 When growing an indeterminate variety, ensure that it is at least 18 inches deep, and provide a support for the heavy plant.
 Tomato hornworms are a big problem in many areas.
 Remove them by hand whenever you see them.

 If this is your first foray into gardening, you need to get the right equipment for the job.
 Sprinklers and hoses come in handy when watering your container garden plants.
-You’ll want to be ready to contact sprinkler repair services at any time.
 This will prevent your veggies from drying out when the equipment malfunctions.

 Have you ever grown a container garden?
 Will you be making a foray into container gardening?